ObserveRTC/full-stack-examples/README.md

 **MY_LOCAL_IP_ADDRESS** is the IP address of your local network interface connect to the internet.
 You can obtain it by typing `ifconfig` in macOs or Linux, or `ipconfig` in Windows.

-2. In your browser go to http://localhost:9000 (open it in two, or three tabs).
+When containers are running, in your browser go to http://localhost:9000 (open it in two, or three tabs).

 To see the collected reports, check the mongodb at: http://localhost:8081/